atk4/data/docs/persistence/sql/queries.rst

     If no fields are defined, this field is used.

-.. php:attr:: template_select
+.. php:attr:: templateSelect

     Template for SELECT query.
 See :ref:`Query Modes`.

-.. php:attr:: template_insert
+.. php:attr:: templateInsert

     Template for INSERT query.
 See :ref:`Query Modes`.

-.. php:attr:: template_replace
+.. php:attr:: templateReplace

     Template for REPLACE query.
 See :ref:`Query Modes`.

-.. php:attr:: template_update
+.. php:attr:: templateUpdate

     Template for UPDATE query.
 See :ref:`Query Modes`.

-.. php:attr:: template_delete
+.. php:attr:: templateDelete

     Template for DELETE query.
 See :ref:`Query Modes`.

-.. php:attr:: template_truncate
+.. php:attr:: templateTruncate

     Template for TRUNCATE query.
 See :ref:`Query Modes`.